antonov1/antonov1.github.io/README.md

 # Web designs
- Here you can find quite a few HTML projects that I made during the last school year.
+ Here you can find a few HTML projects that I made during the last school year.